Ford Mustang FR500: FR500CJ

 The Prototype #1 vehicle was sold in 2009 Barrett-Jackson Scottsdale auction for winning bid price of $375,000.

 Variants

 FR500C GT4

-A variant based on Mustang FR500C, homologated for GT4 European Series competition.
+A variant based on Mustang FR500C, homologated for SRO GT4 competition.
 Essentially the same car as the FR500C, it has a few changes (none are aerodynamic) to make it legal for GT4 competition.

 FR500C Salt Flats Racer

 Paul's High Performance and Ford Racing built a Salt Flat Racer from a FR500C.
-This one is powered by Ford GT 5.4L engine fueled by E85 fuel.
+This one is powered by the Ford GT's 5.4L engine, fueled by E85 fuel.
 At the Bonneville Salt Flats this car reached 251 mi/h.

 FR500C GT

 Homologated for the 2007 season, the Mustang FR500GT is designed to compete in the FIA GT3 European Championship series.
 The 5.0L V8 engine is rated to produce 550 hp at 7200 rpm and 570 Nm at 6000 rpm torque.

 Parts

 Performance parts

 In addition to turn key race cars, Ford Racing also offers parts to convert stock Mustangs into race models.